evolvingstuff/vdw2/content/posts/early-puberty-if-low-vitamin-d-many-studies.md

 }

-**Note:  Vitamin D levels have been <a href="/posts/4-reasons-why-vitamin-d-levels-are-crashing" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: 4 Reasons why Vitamin D levels are crashing">crashing</a> in the past 40 years AND the age of puberty has also been dropping around the world**
+**Note:  Vitamin D levels have been [crashing](/posts/4-reasons-why-vitamin-d-levels-are-crashing) in the past 40 years AND the age of puberty has also been dropping around the world**

 {{< toc >}}